THRIVING CHILDREN CREATE THRIVING COMMUNITIES

 The Community Child Abuse Council has been strengthening children, youth, and families since 1976 through the provision of child abuse prevention, education, and specialized clinical treatment programs.
-We also provide a voice for our community's youngest members, working to make sure their needs are addressed and their experiences reflected in Hamilton's response to child abuse.
-Community engagement is a vital part of our work, and we're continually seeking new and effective ways to start conversations about the difficult topic of child sexual abuse.
-It's a tough subject to talk about, but the price we pay as a community for silence is a costly one.
+We also provide a voice for our community's youngest members, working to make sure their needs are addressed and their experiences reflected in Hamilton's response to child maltreatment.
+Community engagement is a vital part of our work, and we're continually seeking new and effective ways to start conversations about what it will take for our community to help children thrive.

 Prevention is critical, and education is necessary.
 We work every day to find new resources and innovative ways to invest in these essential tools.
 For those children and youth who have already experienced trauma from abuse, effective treatment offers hope.
 Treatment does work.
 The comprehensive assessments and specialized clinical trauma treatment we provide to children and youth (along with supports to their families) help them to achieve tremendous and positive outcomes.
 They are brave and courageous and they deserve the very best we can offer.
 Our commitment to excellence is inspired by them each and every day.